 Welcome to The Phoenixville Nutrition Guide!
 Doctor's office visits are really, really short.
 You're luck if you get 30 minutes.
 There's lots to accomplish during our time together.
 There are medications to adjust, forms to complete, body parts to examine....you get the idea.
 Nutrition is a topic that rarely gets the time it deserves.
-Most doctors, massively under-appreciate the influence of food in causing disease and we also fail to appreciate its ability to heal.
-I have a lot to say about food and I require more than 30 minutes to say it so I created this site.
+Most of us doctors, massively under-appreciate the influence of food in causing disease.
+We also fail to appreciate its ability to heal.
+I have a lot to say about food and I require much more than 30 minutes to say it so I created this site.

-Why don't I tell people to follow the standard advice from WebMD or Dr. Oz?
-It has become obvious that the familiar diet & exercise advice of "Eat less, move more" has failed to prevent obesity and the epidemic of chronic disease.
-Official standard guidelines appear to be making the situation worse.
+Why don't I tell people to follow the standard advice from WebMD or the Mayo Clinic?
+It has become obvious that the familiar diet & exercise advice best summarized as "Eat less.
+Move more." has failed to prevent or reverse the obesity/chronic disease epidemic.
+Indeed, official guidelines appear to be making the situation even worse.
 Fortunately, there is plenty of good rational diet advice that is backed by solid evidence freely available; It's out there on the web, in documentaries and in books.
 You just have to know where find it.
 I'd like to be your guide to finding the good stuff.

 In addition to my own original content here, I have embedded links to other excellent and reliable websites, videos and books.
 If you want to know more about a highlighted item, clicking on it will take you to a related link with expanded information.

 My nutritional philosophy might sound radically different from the conventional guidance you're probably expecting to hear from a doctor.
 Here's why.
 For decades diet authorities have advised everyone to eat lots of fruits, vegetables and whole grains.
-We've been advised to eat only small amounts of lean meat .
+We've been told to be wary of meat so we were told to stick with small portions of lean meat .
 Of course the experts told us to not to eat too many calories and if we do eat fat it should be vegetable oil like corn or canola.
-You may be surprised to learn that I don't think any of that is true.
+You might be surprised to know that I don't think any of that is true.

 I believe proper weight and good health depends on the correct the amount of hormones in the blood not calories on the plate.
 No one should be counting calories.
 Under proper hormonal control the human body controls appetite and energy expenditure perfectly.
 No calorie math is required.
 Certain things we commonly eat send energy balance out of control, namely starches and sugars.
 They do so by overstimulating the fat storage hormone insulin and also by causing insulin resistance.
 Because fat and protein do not stimulate much insulin, I think most of the diet should come from healthy fats with a moderate amount of proteins.